Summation by parts methods for the spherical harmonic decomposition of the wave equation in arbitrary dimensions: The outer boundary

 with energy

 and SBP condition

-Notice that this problem is translation-invariant, and so $D_0$ and $W_0$ will naturally be translation-invariant in the interior, except for finite-sized end blocks. $D_0$ and $W_0$ with various orders of accuracy in the interior and at the boundaries have been constructed by Strand \cite{Strand}.
+with with $B_0={\rm diag}(1,0,\dots,0,1)$, as there are two boundaries.
+Note that this problem is translation-invariant in the interior, and so $D_0$ and $W_0$ will naturally be translation-invariant in the interior, except for finite-sized end blocks. $D_0$ and $W_0$ with various orders of accuracy in the interior and at the boundaries have been constructed by Strand \cite{Strand}.
+(We have added the suffix $0$ to indicate that this is the special case $p=0$ of our problem.)

 In (\ref{myeqns}) with $p>0$ additional problems result because the equations are not translation-invariant but depend explicitly on $r$.
-In the previous two sections we have addressed these problems at interior points and at the pseudo-boundary $r=0$.
-Intuitively, the problem of imposing SBP at the outer boundary $r=R$ should be similar to those solved by Strand because with increasing resolution $r$ varies less over a finite number of near-boundary grid points, and we should be able to make use of Strand's results.
-We now formalise this idea.
+In previous Sections we have addressed these problems at interior points and at the pseudo-boundary $r=0$.

-Strand provides, among others, norms $W_0$ that are the unit matrix except near the boundaries.
-We shall later construct norms $W'$ and $\tilde W'$ for the problem without an outer boundary (on the range $0\le r<\infty$) which are diagonal everywhere except near $r=0$.
-In this subsection we denote their {\em restrictions} to $0\le r\le R$ by the same names.
-We now set